Bolshialex/capstone-project/README.md

     - Test all areas a user might go to and click.
 Refresh is something the user will use from time to time and it's important to check for errors in that functionality.
     - Asking for help understanding a problem can go a long way and can help broaden your view on an issue or error you are dealing with.

+### 3. Week Eight

+  Date: June 9, 2024

+  Features Added/Updated Since Last Update

+    - Added independent usability.
+A new tab means a new user.
+Implemented session storage instead of local storage for authentication.
+    - Added more UI features for a better user experience.
+This includes back buttons for touch devices and clickable table columns for quick access to profiles as opposed to smaller
+      UI buttons.
+    - Added messaging capabilities with socket.io.
+This involved editing my SQL database and creating more MVC functions to accompany this addition.

+  Issues Encountered

+    - My first implementation of Socket.io was a failure.
+There was a CORS issue and couldn't find anything online to help me.
+(FIxed, on the second implementation there was CORS middleware in the server connection function)
+    - I had some issues when trying to implement the new SQL tables into my front end.
+  Lessons Learned

+    - Sometimes it doesn't hurt to step away from a certain task to have a sort of refresher on the topic when you come back to it.
+This helped me when implementing my SQL and socket.io features.
+Stepping away from thinking about how to structure the tables and just not being so frustrated with the socket.io implementation helped when coming back to implementing it          later.
+    - Using a list of some sort to get an idea of what is left to do before deploying your project helps a lot with creating a schedule or timeline to deploy.